Healthy Recipes Blog

 I don't like spicy food.
 Can I skip the cayenne pepper?

 Yes.
-The cayenne is purely optional.
+The cayenne is optional.
 It was a last-minute decision to add it.
-But I do like the subtle kick that it adds to the soup, and it doesn't make the soup overly spicy.
+But I do like the subtle kick that it adds to the soup, and it doesn't make the soup overly spicy, at least to my palate.

 Serving Suggestions

-I usually serve it by itself, but sometimes I serve it with savory cheese muffins or thick slices of almond flour bread.
-It's also good with a salad on the side - I especially like it with this tomato salad.
+It's also good with a salad on the side - I especially like it with cherry tomato salad or cucumber tomato salad.

 Recipe Card